jundalisay/spblist/content/en/faqs/spiritual.md

 The farther from that time, the weaker the feeling becomes.
 We recreate those feelings by reading through the works from those times (or watching videos if videos were already available).

-For example, if we consider *The Wealth of Nations* as the bible of Supereconomics, you will find it strange that it has a long chapter on the mulitary.
-But by going through the biography of Adam Smith, you will discover that establishing a militia was a major feeling back then, to protect Scotland from England.
+For example, if we consider *The Wealth of Nations* as the bible of Supereconomics, you will find it strange that it has a long chapter on the military.
+But by going through the biography of Adam Smith, you will discover that establishing a Scottish militia was a major feeling back then, to protect Scotland from England.
 So this feeling makes its way into that book as a long chapter.
 {{< /l >}}

 {{< r a="Muslim" >}}